miellis/leetcode/README.md

 # leetcode-solutions
-A collection of my solutions to LeetCode questions.
+A collection of my solutions to various LeetCode questions.